 Vitamin C is also widely recognized as a natural remedy for gout, known to be able to reduce uric acid in the body.
 High uric acid is the root cause of gout, so if you can lower and maintain your uric acid at healthy levels (below 6mg/dL), then you can prevent gout flares from blighting your life.

-Lemon Juice Gout Remedy
+How Lemon Juice Works for Gout

 Studies have shown that lemons – as well as tangerines, oranges and clementines – are highly effective at neutralizing uric acid in the body, thus reducing the risk of gout attacks.
 So, if you have gout, you should definitely consider this natural remedy…